ScryEngineering/scrygroup.com/content/tutorial-pages/2019-06-28/A_day_in_the_life_of_a_package_maintainer.md

     - software-lifecycle
 contentType: "blog"
 Slug:  A-day-in-the-life-of-a-package-maintainer
-Authors: Janis Lesinskis
+authors: Janis Lesinskis
-Summary: A day in the life of an open source package maintainer
+summary: A day in the life of an open source package maintainer
 callToActionText: "Have you got a system that requires in depth knowledge of Python?
 We'd love to hear about it so fill in the form below with some details."
 hideCallToAction: false
 ---